 Whether you practice family law, personal injury, or criminal defense as an attorney, the main goal of your website and online presence is to reach out to others and provide client-driven solutions.
 That is why content marketing is so important.
-At SLS Consulting, Inc., we have years of experience putting well-written content into practice for our clients, helping them achieve higher rankings, improved page views, and more notably, increased visitor-to-client conversions!
+At SLS Consulting, Inc., we have decades of experience putting well-written content into practice for our clients, helping them achieve higher rankings, improved page views, and more notably, increased visitor-to-client conversions!

 To learn more about how valuable written content can be for your business, review the following questions and then give us a call at (323) 254-1510.

 Q) Does content marketing really make a difference for attorneys?

 A ) Yes, without question – high-quality content is what sets any business apart from its competitors.
 A state-of-the-art website, professional photos, or flashy graphics will do little if the accompanying content is poorly written, bland, or worst of all, incorrect.
 With compelling, informative content, you can establish yourself as an authority in your field and effectively prove why you should be the go-to expert for potential clients.

 But not only visitors are concerned with exceptional content.
 Search engines, such as Google, place great emphasis on unique, useful content.
 For example, Google's continuous algorithm updates reflect just how valuable content marketing can be.
 Educational, high-quality writing ultimately receives higher rankings, while websites with poor quality content essentially end up buried.